Wednesday’s Video Clip: Whether a Parent has a Right to Move with a Child – The Concept of “Mobility” in Family Law

 The moment that the parents of a child separate, everyone’s life circumstances change immediately: there are usually new living arrangements and a custody and access schedule put in place.

-But as time passes, there may be other developments as well; for example the parents may embark on new relationships with new partners, or may change jobs.
+But as time passes, there may be other developments as well; for example, the parents may embark on new relationships with new partners or may change jobs.

-The potential impact on any court-ordered support, custody or specific access arrangement, and the effect on each parent’s rights must be assessed and weighed.
+The potential impact on any court-ordered support, custody, or specific access arrangement and the effect on each parent’s rights must be assessed and weighed.

 In cases where one parent’s new relationships or new jobs require a move to another city or province, the concern is even greater.
-This is because such scenarios give rise the a legal issue of whether the circumstances and preferences of the parents should be allowed to dictate the child’s living circumstances, whether such moves should be allowed and by whom, and — if so — what happens to the custody and access arrangements that are in place.
+This is because such scenarios give rise to a legal issue of whether the circumstances and preferences of the parents should be allowed to dictate the child’s living circumstances, whether such moves should be allowed and by whom, and — if so — what happens to the custody and access arrangements that are in place.

 In family law, this is known as a “mobility” issue.